TanjIsGray/RS_boundedFaultReliability/README.md

 The faults are mapped on a byte-per-DQ basis, following the design principles for DDR5 chips which support the JEDEC bounded fault proposal.
 Fault models explore:
 - the reliability of any 2 byte errors (all were corrected)
 - the detection of whole-chip errors (about 1% are silent fails, likely under 0.05 FIT)
+- in a 64-byte cache load the ECC runs twice, so silence will be just 0.01%, effectively zero FIT.
 - the detection of multi-chip corruptions such as RowHammer might cause (also 1% silent)
 - bounded ECC can be boosted to perfect chip-kill if you know which chip is failing.
 But if you specify the wrong chip, it will always generate an illusion.
 - a check of the RS(40,32) 10-chip mode detecting the worst case random multichip faults - it is flawless at detecting them.

+Any device serious about reliability and security should be encrypting memory, so there is no way for a RowHammer or similar attack to control which bits are disturbed.
+Any change in value will result in roughly 50% of all bits in all 64 bytes being disturbed.
+Thus, both lower and upper 256-bit transfers will be likely to trigger detection.

 Can we find the chip at fault for a guided bounded fault chipkill?
 In principle this is possible wehn the fault is a hard fault, using variations upon the following sequence:
 - use bounded fault ECC.
 If it cannot correct, 99% of the time it detects.